College Financial Aid Planning

 Our Title IV School Code is : 001469

 You can expect to receive your Student Aid Report within a few days after completing the FAFSA online.
-Upon receipt of your SAR, please read the cover letter carefully to see if the Federal processor detected any errors or omissions.
-Careful college financial aid planning is important as mistakes may prevent Florida Tech from processing your financial aid package and sending you an award letter.
+Upon receipt of your SAR, you should read the cover letter carefully to see if the Federal processor detected any errors or omissions.
+Mistakes made while completing the FAFSA may prevent Florida Tech from processing your financial aid package and sending you an award letter until the problems are corrected.
 The most common mistake is the student or parent forgets to sign the application.
-You should also re-check all financial data you provided for accuracy.
+Re-check all financial data you provided for accuracy.
 Incorrect financial data can affect the federal computation of your Expected Family Contribution (EFC).
 Make any needed corrections directly online at www.fafsa.ed.gov.

 If you do not receive your SAR within two weeks after filing your FAFSA, check the status online or call (800) 433-3243.